 StoneCo’s primary product is a point-of-sale system, but behind that is a suite of integrated technology solutions to help businesses manage their accounts, connect with their customers, and track inventories.
 You can see why many analysts call the company “the Square (NYSE: SQ) of Brazil”.

 In 2018, StoneCo went public on the NASDAQ exchange under the ticker symbol STNE priced at $24 a share.
-Since then, its shares have almost doubled in value.
+Since then, its shares have almost tripled in value.

 So is StoneCo a good investment right now?

 The bull case for StoneCo: